Fbullman/Final_Ski_Resort/README.md

 https://docs.google.com/presentation/d/1go-QYN6CNEwFXcEdnOdftVuREbx8iUtQk8BwkA_2T6s/edit?usp=sharing

-By the end of the weekend (1/23) the team will have updated the slide deck with information regarding their respective portions.
+During the upcoming week, the team will have updated the slide deck with information regarding their respective portions.

 ### Database Integration